 Reps make contacts that can be useful in a personal and academic capacity.
 Reps have the opportunity to make connections with other students that may prove most beneficial in the future.

 Reps develop good time management and organisational skills so that they balance studies with their responsibilities.

 Reps make a difference and can be proud of their achievements!

 There is a dedicated Student Rep Coordinator for both Undergraduate and Postgraduate students who will help to guide reps from their first enquiries into the role, to nomination and throughout the academic year.
-Programme Administrators will play a big role in supporting reps.
+The AMBS IAG team will play a big role in supporting reps.
 Programme Directors will also have regular communication with reps.
 The Students’ Union offer a number of support points and of course reps can help each other.

 All Alliance MBS student representatives receive a certificate in recognition of their role provided they attend all meetings.

 In AMBS the main undergraduate-related committees are the Undergraduate Committee, the Programme Committees and the Student-Staff Liaison Committee.
-There is also an Undergraduate Strategy Working Group that reports into the Undergraduate Committee.
+There is also an Undergraduate group that reports into the Undergraduate Committee.

 Find out who your student representatives are.
 Get in contact with them to raise any issue you may have.

 To find out more about the full list of the Student Reps, please have a look at the AMBS UG-PGT Student Representatives 2023/24.